nizardrou/Variant-Detection-and-Annotation-workshop/README.md

 - Blood tests indicated that Serum Creatinine Kinase levels were 12x the normal values.

 ### Case file C
 Unfortunately, all of the information of this case file has been lost!
-It is therefore up to you to find out the disease associated with your dataset is.
+It is therefore up to you to find out what disease is associated with your dataset.

 By analyzing your given dataset, you will be able to call mutations.
 Through careful examination and filtering of the data, you should be able to successfully complete these tasks.